The Enchanted Pig: Asia

 In a Russian-language tale from Transbaikal with the title "Сынок-Поросёночек" ("The Little Pig Son"), a poor old couple worries that, now in their old age, they have no one to call their son, so they decide to adopt the first creature they find.
 The old man goes to the woods and sees a sow and its eleven piglets walk in the mud, while one stays behind.
 The old man takes the stray piglet home and raises it as his son, while his wife feeds and takes care of it.
 Years later, the old man goes returns home from the market with good news: the king has decided to marry his daughter, the princess, to any youth that can build a crystal bridge, with gardens alongside the path and with singing birds.
-Just as he says that, the little piglet telss them he can fulfill the king's orders and marry the princess.
+Just as he says that, the little piglet tells them he can fulfill the king's orders and marry the princess.
 The old man goes to the king to tell him his son, the pig, wants to try his luck in building the bridge.
 The little pig appears in court and tells the king to look over the window: the crystal bridge is there!
-The king, unwanting to go back on his word, delivers his daughter to the pig and they move out to a palace.
+The king, not wanting to go back on his word, delivers his daughter to the pig and they move out to a palace.
 On the wedding night, the piglet enters the bedroom, takes off the porcine skin and becomes a handsome youth.
 The next day, he puts on the pigskin.
 This goes on for several days, until the princess visits her parents and tells them about her husband's pigskin: the king warns her against doing anything, while the queen suggests she takes the skin and burns it in an oven.
 The princess follows her mother's advice and burns the pigskin.
 The pig youth wakes up and, upon seeing his wife's deed, despairs that a whirlwind will take him away and she can only find him in the crystal monastery.
-The man disappears, and so their castle and the crystal bridge.
+The man disappears, and so do their castle and the crystal bridge.
 She begins to walk through the forest until she reaches the hut of Saint Sereda, who welcomes her.
 Saint Sereda gives the princess a golden reel and summons the animals and the birds to ask the location of the crystal monastery.
 The princess continues on her journey and meets Saint Pyatnitsa on her hut.
 After spending the night there, Saint Pyatnitsa summons the animals and the birds to divine the location of her husband, but they also do not know.
 She then gives the princess a golden spindle and sends her on her way.
 Lastly, the princess reaches the hut of Saint Troitsa, who also summons the animals; a small lark knows the location of the crystal monastery.
 Saint Troitsa gives the princess a tray with a golden hen and its chicks, and orders the lark to take the girl there.
 Once she reaches the crystal monastery, the princess is asked by a servant what is the motive of her presence.
 She says she is looking for her husband; and the servant reports to the mistress of the castle, who is the pig husband's mother in human form.
 The princess trades the golden objects with her mother-in-law for a night with her son, but the woman gives him milk laced with a sleeping potion.
 The princess fails on the first two nights, but succeeds on the third.